 London Street Rescue’s actions can be a catalyst for change in people’s lives.
 By finding them accommodation and helping them address their health needs, former rough sleepers can take the next steps to get their lives back on track.

-Some rough sleepers may initially refuse an offer of help but the Thames Reach Ethos and Values statement says that we never give up on people, and so the service works with individuals for as long as it takes to get them somewhere safe and warm.
+Some rough sleepers may initially refuse an offer of help but a key part of the Thames Reach ethos is that we never give up on people, and so the service works with individuals for as long as it takes to get them somewhere safe and warm.

 London Street Rescue is funded by the Greater London Authority as part of the Mayor’s programme to end rough sleeping in London.

 If you see someone sleeping rough, you can make a referral via the Streetlink website, and services such as the Rapid Response Team and London Street Rescue will go out to help the individual.

 Help Thames Reach outreach workers get people off the streets